tanin47/jmigrate/README.md

 );
 ```

-JMigrate will automatically migrate the database to the final state.
+JMigrate will automatically migrate the database schema to the final state.

 If `allowExecutingDownScripts` is false (recommended for production), and the down scripts need to be executed, an exception of `ExecutingDownScriptForbiddenException` will be thrown.